mithilesh-patel/reactjs/Assignments/Episode1.md

 ##### Q4.
 What is the difference between React and ReactDOM?
 Ans: React is the core React files which is used for creating reusable UI components in an efficient manner , and ReactDOM is the react which is required to render into the browser.
 If we are creating a Web Application then we will typically use both , the React and ReactDOM to create and render it into the UI.

+##### Q4.
+What is the difference between react.development.js and react.production.js via the CDN?
+Ans: React and ReactDOM are two separate packages in the React ecosystem that serve different purposes:

+1. **React**: React is a JavaScript library for building user interfaces.
+It provides a component-based architecture where you can create reusable UI components and manage their state independently.
+React allows you to efficiently update and render components in response to data changes.

+2. **ReactDOM**: ReactDOM is a package that provides DOM-specific methods that are used to interact with the DOM (Document Object Model).
+It contains methods for mounting React components into the DOM, updating them, and unmounting them when they are no longer needed.
+ReactDOM is specific to web development and is used to render React components into the browser DOM.

+In summary, React is the core library for building UI components in a declarative and efficient manner, while ReactDOM is responsible for rendering those components into the DOM.
+If you're building web applications with React, you will typically use both React and ReactDOM together to create and render your UI.